petrcernyy/iot-sensors/README.md

    - Installs necessary packages for MQTT, the Node.js web server, and the Qt application.

 4. **Qt Application**
-   - Displays the temperature data in real time on the Raspberry Pi.
+   - Displays the temperature and humidity data in real time on the Raspberry Pi.
 ![Qt application](./images/qtapp.png)